panisson/dynanets/README.md

 You can contact us by email (isi@isi.it) or write to:
 ISI Foundation, Via Chisola 5, 10126 Torino, Italy.

-The Model B was implemented with the contribution of Juliette Stehle.

 References
 ----------